-We’ve finishing viewing the film, now onto thoughts and questions!
-As mentioned previously, though we didn’t have time for an in-class discussion, posts can be made here.
+We’ll view the film tonight, but it’ll be a full-period screening!
+As mentioned previously, though we don’t have time for an in-class discussion, comments may be shared here.
 Feel free to join a discussion, add thoughts, ideas, questions, comments and chat.
 Extra credit to all who participate…

 Our readings for this week are: Wendy Larson, “The Concubine and the Figure of History: Chen Kaige’s Farewell my Concubine” (Lu, 331-346); and, a second one, namely Jenny Kwok Wah Lau, “‘Farewell my Concubine’: History, Melodrama, and Ideology in Contemporary Pan-Chinese Cinema” Film Quarterly 49.1 (Autumn 1995): 16-27.

 For your R-Log this week, please select one of those readings to comment on, sharing a quote that you found particularly interesting, as well as your own engaged comments on it, and, also helpful, a question that you have to accompany the text, issues it poses, and/or their relation to themes we’ve been exploring.

 Posts are due by 11:59 pm on Sunday (2/19).

 P.S.
 Remember that our film is going to run about 5-7 minutes over on Monday night and that we’ll be posting discussion comments online instead of holding an in-class discussion afterwards.
 Please be on time, as we’ll hop straight into the film and its epic drama at 6 sharp!